 Ena manages all aspects of providing commercial lending services to a diverse portfolio of borrowers nationwide, focusing on developers of affordable housing, operators of K-12 public charter schools and community health centers.

 For more than a decade, Ena has worked in community development finance, in areas including underwriting, business development, and project management at Local Initiatives Support Corporation, Nonprofit Finance Fund and two9three consulting.

 Ena holds a Master of City and Regional Planning with a concentration in community and economic development from Rutgers, The State University of New Jersey, and a BA from Northwestern University.

-Ariana is responsible for the data collection, management and analysis needed to support various impact and operational workstreams.
-She evaluates the social impact associated with lending by ensuring the completeness and accuracy of data, and collects and analyzes data to support HR projects and operational improvements related to talent development and staffing.
+Ariana is responsible for the data collection, management and analysis of BlueHub’s impact practice.
+She evaluates the social impact associated with lending by ensuring the completeness and accuracy of data.

 Before joining BlueHub, Ariana worked as a District Office Manager for a member of the NY State Assembly in Albany.
 She was responsible for constituent case management and external stakeholder communications, and assisted with legislative research priorities.

-Ariana holds a BA in political science from Hartwick College, and is pursuing an MPA with a concentration in public policy and nonprofit organizational theory from SUNY Albany.
+Ariana holds a BA in political science from Hartwick College and an MPA with a concentration in public policy and nonprofit organizational theory from SUNY Albany.

 Kathryn is responsible for marketing, underwriting and closing loans.
 She has deep expertise in housing, charter schools and commercial projects, including debt for NMTC projects.
 She leads BlueHub’s charter school lending and its Southern market expansion, and oversees its NMTC Small QLICI Loan Pool.